Cikobia-i-Ra

-Cikobia-i-Ra, also Thikombia Island, Tchecombia and Tikobia, is the northernmost island in Fiji and has a primarily limestone geology.
+Cikobia-i-Ra, also Thikombia Island, Tchecombia and Tikobia, is the northernmost island in Macuata Province, Fiji and has a primarily limestone geology.
 As the island is affected by climate change, women there have established the Cikobia Island Development Committee, which supports businesses that donate some profit to sustainability initiatives.
 The island has some of the earliest evidence for Lapita culture in the Pacific, as well as significant archaeological sites.

 Geography

 Located to the north of Vanua Levu in Macuata Province in Fiji, Cikobia-i-Ra is 300 km to the northeast of Suva.
 The island is 10 km long and 2km wide; it is 60 km from the northernmost point of Vanua Levu.
 It is primarily made from uplifted limestone formations.

 Settlements on Cikobia-i-Ra include Nalele, Nautovatu and Vatulele.

 Climate crisis

 Cikobia-i-Ra is the northernmost and the most remote of the islands in the Northern Division.
 The island has been affected by the climate crisis, including an increase in the number of natural disasters.
 In response, women from the island established the Cikobia Island Development Committee, which enables women to start businesses based on natural resources available to them.
 This then enables the women to return 10% of their earnings to sustainability projects on the island, so that "10 per cent of their earnings had been channelled towards their environment sustainability project."